Eboni Marshall Turman

 Durham, NC 27708-0968

 Professor Marshall Turman served as the assistant minister of the Abyssinian Baptist Church in New York City for ten years.
-She is the youngest woman to be licensed and ordained by the church, and the second woman to preside over the ordinances in Abyssinian’s 205-year history.
+She is the youngest woman to be licensed and ordained by the church, and the second woman to preside over the ordinances in Abyssinian’s 208-year history.

-Prior to coming to Duke, Professor Marshall Turman taught theology and ethics at Hood Theological Seminary in Salisbury, N.C., and Union Theological Seminary in the City of New York.
-She is an ordained minister in the National Baptist Convention, USA, Inc., and is regularly called upon to preach and teach from pulpits across the nation.
+She is an ordained minister in the National Baptist Convention, USA, Inc., and is regularly called upon to preach from pulpits across the nation.